azizkilicff/Venmo/README.md

 # Venmo
 Venmo app – a digital wallet that allows you to easily pay friends when you owe them money.

-Certainly!
-Writing a good README is crucial for your repository as it helps users, collaborators, or potential employers understand your project.
-Here's a template for a README based on the provided information:

 ---

 # Venmo Transactions